Lindt8/ng-imager/examples/imaging_datasets/PHITS_simple_ng_source/legacy_code/README.md

  python "legacy/expNOVO_imager_legacy.py" "examples/imaging_datasets/PHITS_simple_ng_source/legacy_code/imaging_data_records.pickle" -p 2
 ```

 The imaging results (image, projections, etc.) are numerically stored in `imaging_data_records_results.pickle`, and the `imaging/` subdirectory contains the plotted results and "list-mode" imaging results.
+The `terminal_output.txt` file shows what was written to the terminal during the running of the legacy imaging code when generating these results.